 Earl Anthony Wayne is currently teaching as a Distinguished Diplomat in Residence at American University's School of International Service.
 He is a Public Policy Fellow at the Woodrow Wilson Center for International Scholars and Co-Chair of the Advisory Board of its Mexico Institute.
 Wayne is a former Assistant Secretary of State for Economic and Business Affairs, a former U.S. ambassador to Mexico and to Argentina and a former Deputy Ambassador in Afghanistan.
 He left the U.S. diplomatic corps with the rank of Career Ambassador.
 Wayne is also a Senior Non-Resident Adviser at the Center for Strategic and International Studies and at the Atlantic Council.
-He speaks, writes and consults on a range of international and management topics.
+He serves on the Board of the American Academy of Diplomacy.
+Wayne speaks, writes and consults on a range of international and management topics.

 During his time in the U.S. Foreign Service, Earl Anthony Wayne published a number of articles and spoke at a number of conferences and seminars as well as testifying before the U.S. Congress.

 Mr. Wayne was the National Security Correspondent for The Christian Science Monitor based in Washington, D.C. from summer of 1987 through summer of 1989.
 This is a listing of the articles he authored.

 While working on Chinese Affairs at the Department of State, Wayne published two scholarly articles.

 Spring, 1978 "The Politics of Re-staffing China's Provinces: 1976-77," Contemporary China.
 Volume II Number 1

 April, 1977 "China and the Third World," Contemporary China.
 Volume 1 Number 7